 The City of Armstrong is one of many communities in the region that has experienced the effects of climate change.
 Whether it is the historic flooding in 2017, or the hot dry summers that contributed to major droughts and wildfires in 2021, taking action to prepare for extreme events strengthen our ability to respond and mitigates the overall effects of the possible worst-case scenarios we may face as a community.

 The City reduces emissions in our everyday efforts.

 Every Action Counts

 Whether it is small actions, such as installing LED lights into all city facilities, or bigger undertakings such as re-writing and incorporating Climate Change priorities into municipal bylaws, The City continues to take action to mitigate Climate Change.

 The Emergency Management Program utilizes a four-pillar approach through mitigation, preparedness, response and recovery.
 We response to events through our Emergency Operations Centre (EOC) departments including Operations, Planning Logistics, Finance, Policy, Risk Management, and Information.

 The City of Armstrong empowers the community to work together to conserve water through a variety of measures including year-round water conservation restrictions, as well as its community-wide participation in the Okanagan Basin Water Boards’ Make Water Work campaign.

-Both the Staff and Council of the City of Armstrong endeavour to work with local organizations and community groups to encourage and include climate conscious strategies.
+Both the Staff and Council of the City of Armstrong endeavor to work with local organizations and community groups to encourage and include climate conscious strategies.
 If you wish to connect with staff or council,

 New City Hall Building